What are some differences between male and female athletes?

 “As the triangle would suggest, one condition can lead to another, but they all can actually come about on their own,” said Dr. Sellman.
 “The main basis of it, however, is that a lot of women, especially in sports, are body conscious such as in gymnastics, swimming and dance.
 They are aware of what they put in their bodies so often times they will restrict their calories or they will practice so much that they will expend too many calories.
 Without sufficient calories, women may lose a menstrual cycle and when that happens, they can lose the protective benefits of estrogen which are related to bone and other processes in the body.”

-How would an athlete know if they had one or more conditions of the Triad?
+How would an athlete know if they had one or more conditions of the triad?

 Unlike an orthopedic condition, it may seem hard to determine whether or not a female athlete is experiencing conditions within the Female Athlete Triad.
 Dr. Sellman and other Primary Care Orthopedist and Sports Medicine Specialists at Florida Orthopaedic Institute are trained to look for non-orthopedic sports medicine issues like the Triad.